-Employees (faculty and staff) and students are expected to notify Shannon Bock, the campus Pandemic Safety Officer, of their symptoms and/or potential exposure to COVID-19 or one of its variants.
-Ms. Bock will notify the appropriate member of the Pandemic Safety Team to begin containment, mitigation, and contact tracing protocols.
+Employees (faculty and staff) and students are expected to notify David Topper, the campus Pandemic Safety Officer, of their symptoms and/or potential exposure to COVID-19.
+David Topper will notify the appropriate member of the Pandemic Safety Team to begin containment, mitigation, and contact tracing protocols.
 All notifications are to be relayed through covidassist@wilson.edu or the LiveSafe mobile app.

-If an employee (faculty or staff) fails to report a COVID-19 related illness or fails to follow the health and safety protocols outlined in this plan, including the falsification of a COVID-19 vaccination record, failing to properly wear a mask, or participate in surveillance testing, if applicable, such action could be considered a serious violation of Wilson College safety rules and result in disciplinary or other corrective action.
+If an employee (faculty or staff) fails to report a COVID-19 related illness or fails to follow the health and safety protocols outlined in this plan, such action could be considered a serious violation of Wilson College safety rules and result in disciplinary or other corrective action.

-If a student fails to report a COVID-19 related illness or fails to follow the health and safety protocols outlined in this plan, including the falsification of a COVID-19 vaccination record, failing to properly wear a mask, or participate in surveillance testing, if applicable, such action could be considered a serious violation of the Honor Principle and result in a hearing before the Honor Council or other disciplinary action.
+If a student fails to report a COVID-19 related illness or fails to follow the health and safety protocols outlined in this plan, such action could be considered a serious violation of the Honor Principle and result in a hearing before the Honor Council or other disciplinary action.